CPL-UW/c576s22-a04-game-ai-Clare-Stumpf/README.md

 The position in the chosen at the start and just steadily moves down until it lands.

 Known Bugs:
-1. The scoring isn't working work properly.
+1. The scoring isn't working properly.
 I'm pretty sure it has to do with something regarding indexing or maybe I'm misunderstanding what some of the given code does.
 I'll try to fix it, but it definitely won't be by 1:59pm. :(